keedhost/ClassicOS/UNIX/MINIX-vmd 1.7.0/README.md

 #### ENG

 **MINIX** distribution with support for X-server and virtual memory.
 Contains programs, source code, and a lot of disk space.
 Released in 1996.
-To boot the system in a bootloader, press `=`
+To boot the system in a bootloader, press `=`.

+To start GUI, run `startx` in the console, and in the terminal window, run the command `twm`.

 MINIX (from mini-Unix) is a Unix-like operating system based on a microkernel architecture.
 Since version 2.0, it has been Portable Operating System Interface (POSIX) compliant.